-- To ensure development responds to the characteristics of the site and the qualities of the surrounding neighbourhood - To ensure new development is a good neighbour, creates a unified landscape, contributes to the street, reinforces the importance of pedestrian areas and creates an attractive design outcome - To inspire design innovation for residential, commercial and industrial development - To provide a high level of access to and within development. - To protect environmentally sensitive areas from overdevelopment or visually intrusive development so that scenic qualities, as well as the biological and ecological values of those areas, are maintained - To achieve environmentally, economically and socially sustainable development for the community of Warringah
+- To ensure development responds to the characteristics of the site and the qualities of the surrounding neighbourhood - To ensure new development is a good neighbour, creates a unified landscape, contributes to the street, reinforces the importance of pedestrian areas and creates an attractive design outcome - To inspire design innovation for residential, commercial and industrial development

+- To provide a high level of access to and within development. - To protect environmentally sensitive areas from overdevelopment or visually intrusive development so that scenic qualities, as well as the biological and ecological values of those areas, are maintained - To achieve environmentally, economically and socially sustainable development for the community of Warringah

-Complies - the proposal is for the demolition of the existing dwelling, erection of a new dual occupancy (attached), swimming pools, associated works and strata subdivision.
-The proposed development is compatible with existing residential development along Crown Road noting the existing bulk and scale and land use types.
-The development has been strategically designed to not result in any adverse amenity impacts on neighbouring properties, with near full compliance achieved with relevant built form controls.
+Complies - the proposal is for the demolition of the existing dwelling, erection of a new dual occupancy (attached), swimming pools and associated works.
+The proposed development is compatible with existing residential development along Charles Street noting the existing bulk and scale.
+The development has been strategically designed to not result in any adverse amenity impacts on neighbouring properties.
 The proposal meets the objectives of Warringah DCP.